JulioHC00/PEPITA/README.md

-# exoInfoMatrix
+# Prediction of Exoplanet Precisions using Information in Transit Analysis (PEPITA)

-Files relating to the paper (MISSING)
+Files relating to the paper (awaiting publication)

 ## Notebooks